luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 D. AWS Enterprise Support

-320. A company needs to search for text in documents that are stored in Amazon S3.
+## 320. A company needs to search for text in documents that are stored in Amazon S3.
 Which AWS service will meet these requirements?

-(X)A. Amazon Kendra
+**A. Amazon Kendra**

 B. Amazon Rekognition

 C. Amazon Polly

 D. Amazon Lex

-321. Which AWS services make use of global edge locations?
+## 321. Which AWS services make use of global edge locations?
 (Choose two.)

 A. AWS Fargate

-(X)B. Amazon CloudFront
+**B. Amazon CloudFront**

-(X)C. AWS Global Accelerator
+**C. AWS Global Accelerator**

 D. AWS Wavelength

 E. Amazon VPC

-322. A user needs a relational database but does not have the resources to manage the hardware, resiliency, and replication.
+## 322. A user needs a relational database but does not have the resources to manage the hardware, resiliency, and replication.
 Which AWS service option meets the user's requirements?

 A. Run MySQL on Amazon Elastic Container Service (Amazon ECS).

 B. Run MySQL on Amazon EC2.

-(X)C. Choose Amazon RDS for MySQL.
+**C. Choose Amazon RDS for MySQL.**

 D. Choose Amazon ElastiCache for Redis.

-323. A company needs to deploy applications in the AWS Cloud as quickly as possible.
+## 323. A company needs to deploy applications in the AWS Cloud as quickly as possible.
 The company also needs to minimize the complexity that is related to the management of AWS resources.
 Which AWS service should the company use to meet these requirements?

 A. AWS Config

-(X)B. AWS Elastic Beanstalk
+**B. AWS Elastic Beanstalk**

 C. Amazon EC2

 D. Amazon Personalize

-324. Which mechanism allows developers to access AWS services from application code?
+## 324. Which mechanism allows developers to access AWS services from application code?

-(X)A. AWS Software Development Kit
+**A. AWS Software Development Kit**

 B. AWS Management Console

 C. AWS CodePipeline

 D. AWS Config

-325. A company is migrating to the AWS Cloud.
+## 325. A company is migrating to the AWS Cloud.
 The company wants to understand and identify potential security misconfigurations or unexpected behaviors.
 The company wants to prioritize any protective controls it might need.
 Which AWS Cloud Adoption Framework (AWS CAF) security perspective capability will meet these requirements?

 A. Identity and access management

-(X)B. Threat detection
+**B. Threat detection**

 C. Platform engineering

 D. Availability and continuity management

-326. A company wants to establish a private network connection between AWS and its corporate network.
+## 326. A company wants to establish a private network connection between AWS and its corporate network.
 Which AWS service or feature will meet this requirement?

 A. Amazon Connect

 B. Amazon Route 53

-(X)C. AWS Direct Connect
+**C. AWS Direct Connect**

 D. VPC peering

-327. Which AWS services or features give users the ability to create a network connection between two VPCs?
+## 327. Which AWS services or features give users the ability to create a network connection between two VPCs?
 (Choose two.)

 A. VPC endpoints

 B. Amazon Route 53

-(X)C. VPC peering
+**C. VPC peering**

 D. AWS Direct Connect

-(X)E. AWS Transit Gateway
+**E. AWS Transit Gateway**

-328. Which AWS service converts text to lifelike voices?
+## 328. Which AWS service converts text to lifelike voices?

 A. Amazon Transcribe

 B. Amazon Rekognition

-(X)C. Amazon Polly
+**C. Amazon Polly**

 D. Amazon Textract

-329. A company wants to use application stacks to run a workload in the AWS Cloud.
+## 329. A company wants to use application stacks to run a workload in the AWS Cloud.
 The company wants to use pre-configured instances.
 Which AWS service will meet these requirements?

-(X)A. Amazon Lightsail
+**A. Amazon Lightsail**

 B. Amazon Athena

 C. AWS Outposts

 D. Amazon EC2

-330. Which AWS services are supported by Savings Plans?
+## 330. Which AWS services are supported by Savings Plans?
 (Choose two.)

-(X)A. Amazon EC2
+**A. Amazon EC2**

 B. Amazon RDS

-(X)C. Amazon SageMaker
+**C. Amazon SageMaker**

 D. Amazon Redshift

 E. Amazon DynamoDB

-331. Which AWS service or tool can provide rightsizing recommendations for Amazon EC2 resources at no additional cost?
+## 331. Which AWS service or tool can provide rightsizing recommendations for Amazon EC2 resources at no additional cost?

 A. AWS Well-Architected Tool

 B. Amazon CloudWatch

-(X)C. AWS Cost Explorer
+**C. AWS Cost Explorer**

 D. Amazon S3 analytics

-332. A company operates a petabyte-scale data warehouse to analyze its data.
+## 332. A company operates a petabyte-scale data warehouse to analyze its data.
 The company wants a solution that will not require manual hardware and software management.
 Which AWS service will meet these requirements?

-A. Amazon DocumentDB (with MongoDB compatibility) (X)B. Amazon Redshift
+A. Amazon DocumentDB (with MongoDB compatibility)

+**B. Amazon Redshift**

 C. Amazon Neptune

 D. Amazon ElastiCache

-333. A library wants to automate the classification of electronic books based on the contents of the books.
+## 333. A library wants to automate the classification of electronic books based on the contents of the books.
 Which AWS service should the library use to meet this requirement?

 A. Amazon Redshift

 B. Amazon CloudSearch

-(X)C. Amazon Comprehend
+**C. Amazon Comprehend**

 D. Amazon Aurora

-334. Which task is a responsibility of AWS, according to the AWS shared responsibility model?
+## 334. Which task is a responsibility of AWS, according to the AWS shared responsibility model?

 A. Encryption of application data

 B. Authentication of application users

-(X)C. Protection of physical network infrastructure
+**C. Protection of physical network infrastructure**

 D. Configuration of firewalls

-335. Which options are AWS Cloud Adoption Framework (AWS CAF) cloud transformation journey recommendations?
+## 335. Which options are AWS Cloud Adoption Framework (AWS CAF) cloud transformation journey recommendations?
 (Choose two.)

-(X)A. Envision phase
+**A. Envision phase**

-(X)B. Align phase
+**B. Align phase**

 C. Assess phase

 D. Mobilize phase

 E. Migrate and modernize phase

-336. A company wants to generate a list of IAM users.
+## 336. A company wants to generate a list of IAM users.
 The company also wants to view the status of various credentials that are associated with the users, such as password, access keys, and multi-factor authentication (MFA) devices.
 Which AWS service or feature will meet these requirements?

-(X)A. IAM credential report
+**A. IAM credential report**

 B. AWS IAM Identity Center (AWS Single Sign-On)

 C. AWS Identity and Access Management Access Analyzer

 D. AWS Cost and Usage Report

-337. A company is designing its AWS workloads so that components can be updated regularly and so that changes can be made in small, reversible increments.
+## 337. A company is designing its AWS workloads so that components can be updated regularly and so that changes can be made in small, reversible increments.
 Which pillar of the AWS Well-Architected Framework does this design support?

 A. Security

 B. Performance efficiency

-(X)C. Operational excellence
+**C. Operational excellence**

 D. Reliability

 ## 338. A company wants to track tags, buckets, and prefixes for its Amazon S3 objects.
 Which S3 feature will meet this requirement?